-Steven Gunning, Finance Director and Company Secretary
+Steven Gunning, CFO and Company Secretary

-Term of office: Appointed Group Financial Controller and Company Secretary in October 2016 and then appointed Finance Director for the Group on 21 October 2019.
+Term of office: Appointed Group Financial Controller and Company Secretary in October 2016 and then appointed CFO for the Group on 21 October 2019.

-Steve began his career with Barclays Bank plc, where he gained an extensive knowledge of the banking environment, both personal and corporate followed by a move to Dixons Group plc, working in the Finance department.
+Background and suitability for the role: Steve began his career with Barclays Bank plc, where he gained an extensive knowledge of the banking environment, both personal and corporate followed by a move to Dixons Group plc, working in the Finance department.
 His career then took him to Share plc, an independent retail stockbroker, and to the position of Chief Accountant.
 After 8 years with Share plc he took a position as the company accountant for Kings Oak Homes Ltd (a subsidiary of Barratt Developments plc) responsible for group reporting.